What Profit Percentage Is Good? (For Service-Based Businesses)

 Gross Profit Margin (Profit on Your Core Service Delivery)

 Gross profit represents your revenue minus the direct cost of delivering your service.
-For a service business, this typically includes billable staff wages, contractor payments, and software directly tied to client work.
-If you’re considering financial leadership as your business grows, it may be worth learning about a capital allocation framework for growing companies revenue recognition when startups should hire an outsourced CFO.
+For a service business, this typically includes billable staff wages, contractor payments, and software directly tied to client work—these are your direct production costs and production costs.
+If you’re considering financial leadership as your business grows, it may be worth learning about a capital allocation framework for growing companiesrevenue recognitionwhen startups should hire an outsourced CFO.

-Gross Profit Margin = (Revenue − Cost of Delivery) ÷ Revenue × 100
+Gross Profit Margin = (Gross Sales − Direct Production Costs) ÷ Gross Sales × 100

-Consider a marketing agency with $3,000,000 in total revenue and $1,200,000 in delivery costs (creative staff, freelancers, production tools).
-The company’s gross profit margin would be:.
-For healthcare organizations looking to understand compliance aspects in financial management, see this guide on HIPAA Compliance in Healthcare Financial Reporting.
+Consider a marketing agency with $3,000,000 in gross sales (total revenue) and $1,200,000 in direct production costs (creative staff, freelancers, production tools).
+The company’s gross profit margin would be:

 ($3,000,000 − $1,200,000) ÷ $3,000,000 × 100 = 60%